uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 #### Details

 - This will just be an interface to AWS Cognito.
+- Client doesn't need to do this API action if they authenticate with OAuth, for example.
+The client can just pass the token from a third-party identity provider directly to the API.
-- NOTE: Every other action (except registration) will take a session token to identify the user.
+- NOTE: Every other action (except registration) will take a session token[^3] to identify the user.

 ### Add samples (POST) (`/samples/{childID}`)